 This solution addresses the Key Issue #1 (second requirement) and #5.

 This solution provides a security mechanism in SLPP layer to protect the information exchanged between UEs using group communication.
-The mechanism proposes to provision security materials to the UEs which belongs to a particular group for a SL positioning service.
+The mechanism proposes to provision security materials to the UEs which belong to a particular group for a SL positioning service.
 By using the provisioned security materials, a UE in the group can send confidentiality and integrity protected messages that include information related to the SL positioning service, and other UEs in the same group can undo the protection of the received messages.
 Note that this solution supports both in-coverage and out-of-coverage UEs by provisioning multiple sets of security materials associated with different expiry times.

 6.15.2 Solution details